White House asks 9 universities to sign agreement to ensure access to grants and other federal benefits

 According to a White House official, a letter outlining the plan and a copy of the agreement were sent on Wednesday to the University of Arizona, Brown University, Dartmouth College, Massachusetts Institute of Technology, University of Pennsylvania, University of Southern California, University of Texas, University of Virginia and Vanderbilt University.

-The official declined to say whether the schools face a deadline to sign the agreement and whether the Trump administration plans to make a similar offer to other colleges.
+The official declined to say whether the Trump administration plans to make a similar offer to other colleges.

 The agreement was first reported by the Wall Street Journal.
 May Mailman, a senior adviser for special projects at the White House, told the paper that the Trump administration doesn't plan to limit funding only to institutions that agree to abide by the compact.
 However, schools that sign the agreement will be granted priority in receiving federal funding and engaging with White House officials.